pubnub/chat-engine-push-notifications/docs/api/README.md

 <br/><a id="deliverinitialnotifications" />

 [`deliverInitialNotification()`](#deliverinitialnotifications)
-This function allow to receive notification which has been used to open application.
+This function allows receiving a notification which has been used to open application.
 Notification will be sent along with `$notifications.received` event.

 ### Example